 There seems to be a huge number of businesses offering financial advice – where do I start?

-First, you need to understand the differences between the two main types of advice provider.
+There are two main types of advice provider.
 One is ‘restricted’ which means the provider has access to a limited number of products or solutions.
 The other is ‘whole of market’, usually referred to as ‘independent’ where the adviser has access to all of the providers and solutions available.

 There are many different types of advice providers but the main ones are: